commonpike/fairpost/docs/Twitter.md

   - website https://github.com/commonpike/fairpost
 - From the Oauth 01 settings
   - generate Api Key and secret
-  - save these in your servers .env as
+  - save these in your global .env as
     - `FAIRPOST_TWITTER_OA1_API_KEY`
     - `FAIRPOST_TWITTER_OA1_API_KEY_SECRET`
   - generate access token and secret, make sure it is read and write
-  - save these in your servers .env as as
+  - save these in your global .env as as
     - `FAIRPOST_TWITTER_OA1_ACCESS_TOKEN`
     - `FAIRPOST_TWITTER_OA1_ACCESS_TOKEN_SECRET`
 - From the OAuth 2 settings
-  - save `FAIRPOST_TWITTER_CLIENT_ID` in your servers .env
+  - save `FAIRPOST_TWITTER_CLIENT_ID` in your global .env
-  - save `FAIRPOST_TWITTER_CLIENT_SECRET` in your servers .env
+  - save `FAIRPOST_TWITTER_CLIENT_SECRET` in your global .env

 ### Enable the platform
  - Add 'twitter' to your `FAIRPOST_FEED_PLATFORMS` in your users `.env`